 c) Help with buying a used car

 A customer is interested in one of your used cars, which he has discovered on an online portal.
-He sends you the link via Messenger and you immediately know what model it is.
+He sends you the link via messaging app and you immediately know what model it is.
 You explain the specifications of the car as well as the pricing, which the customer matches with his ideas.
-If necessary, you will arrange an appointment on site.
+If necessary, you will arrange an appointment on-site.

 Best Practice Example: Autowelt Schuler Villingen Germany with personal customer service via WhatsApp